Rhubarb Wine Recipe: Light, Pink and Sweet

 This is my favorite part of the wine-making process, as it means that the wine is nearly ready to drink!

-Make sure your bottles your second demijohn are all well sterilized, and then you can get to work.
+Make sure your bottles and your second demijohn are all well sterilized, and then you can get to work.

 First, rack your wine one more time so you have the clearest liquid possible – no one wants to be scraping yeast sediment off the roof of their mouth after every gulp of wine.